There are several reasons why you need creativity in your life, especially as you age (five big reasons, in fact).

 That’s right.
 We’re all creative and your individual creativity needs to be unleashed and set free to roam this earth.

 Which is particularly important during your golden years.

 (If you need convincing, check out these five reasons why older adults need creativity.
-Hint: It’s good for your overall health and personal fulfillment.)
+Hint: It’s good for your overall health, overcoming boredom, and personal fulfillment.)

 The even better news is: creativity does not decline as you age.
 That’s a complete myth about aging.

-So, to urge you to leverage the power of creativity, here are five ways you can start being creative right away.
+So, to urge you to leverage the power of creativity in old age, here are five ways you can start being creative right away.

 5 Ways to Be Creative as an Older Adult